Altoros/power-bosh-jumpbox-bootstrap/README.md

 ansible-playbook binaries-playbook.yml --extra-vars="compile_only=postgres"
 ```

-TODO - building a BOSH release

-## Build CF release

-Almost the same process with MicroBOSH release.
+Some extra notes about building packages for CF:

 1. You need to install nokogiri 1.6.2.1 and eventmachine 1.0.7, 1.0.3 before.
 This is done because of strange bug in pre_packaging script ((see for details)[https://github.com/altoros/cf-release/blob/chkp-3-without-cc/packages/warden/pre_packaging#L21-L26]).
-1. be sure `rvm` binary is available.
+(TBD - playbook should do it for you)

 ## Contacts